She’s secretly loved her best friend’s

 He stood straighter when the couple ahead of them started walking down the aisle.
 She and Matt stepped into the frame of the double doors of the church.

 When Misty found out what her twin brother had done, shit was going to hit the fan.
 Abby thought Matt had come up with a great idea, and this kind of thing was why she and Matt were such good friends.
 They liked to have a good time.
 Always.
 They were the first to break out the beer pong and the last to call it a night.
 They were still the only two residents of Garner who’d managed to climb the water tower in town and rappel down.
 She still had a wicked scar from the rope burn on her right side.
 She’d been grounded a whole month for that one.

 He looked down at her and she looked up at him again.
 This time their faces weren’t close, and her gaze was drawn to his lips.

 “You bring your suit?” he asked, barely keeping his lips from twitching.

-She’d had a good idea he was going to pull his stunt today.
-She’d learned a long time ago to never underestimated Matthew Evans.
+She’d figured he was going to pull his stunt today.
+She’d learned a long time ago to never underestimate Matthew Evans.
 “Got my itty-bitty black bikini on under this dress.”

 The last bridesmaid and groomsman reached the front of the church and took their place in the wedding line.